aliceliveprojects/WildLoggingDBParent/README.md

 ### Database Response

 We found that the SPWA was barfing, when trying to access events.
-The reason was because the API was returning the event.date as a string, and not a number.
+The reason was because the REST service was returning the event.date as a string, and not a number.

-To resolve this, we used a neat configuration function in node-postgres, to the setup of our `database.js`
+To resolve this, we used a neat configuration function in `node-postgres`, in the setup of our `database.js`

-1. Add this to the top of `database.js`
+1. We added this to the top of `database.js`

 2. ```javascript
    var types = require('pg').types;